VenJami/medlingo/README.md

 ## Usage

+1. **Open the app in Google Chrome (recommended).** If using an unsupported browser, you will see a notification.
-1. Open the app on two separate devices or browser windows
+2. Open the app on two separate devices or browser windows.
-2. On the first device, click "Create Translation Room"
+3. On the first device, click "Create Translation Room" (enter name/role).
-3. Note the room code that appears
+4. Note the room code that appears.
-4. On the second device, enter the room code and click "Join Room"
+5. On the second device, enter the room code and your name, then click "Join Room".
-5. Begin speaking in your selected language
+6. Begin speaking in your selected language.
-6. The speech will be transcribed, translated, and displayed on both devices
+7. The speech will be transcribed, translated, and displayed on both devices.
-7. Use the "Speak" button to hear the translation
+8. Use the "Speak" button to hear the translation.

 ## Technologies Used